dynamoose/dynamoose/docs/_docs/config.md

 serverSideEncryption: boolean

 Indicates whether server-side encryption is enabled (true) or disabled (false) on the table.
 This boolean will be passed into the `SSESpecification.Enabled` option property when creating the table.
-Currently (when feature was implemented) DynamoDB doesn't support updating a table to add or remove server-side encryption, therefor this option will only be respected on creation of table, if table already exists in DynamoDB when using Dynamoose this value will be ignored.
+Currently (when feature was implemented) DynamoDB doesn't support updating a table to add or remove server-side encryption, therefore this option will only be respected on creation of table, if table already exists in DynamoDB when using Dynamoose this value will be ignored.

 ```js
 var model = dynamoose.model('Cat', {...}, {